 - Age: none.
 Brands.
 No Nike shoes, no Adidas caps, nothing branded whatsoever.
 Think about it – you’re spending all that money on something they will outgrow very soon, just to, what… show someone else that you can afford a pair of Nikes for the kid?
 The author of this article always found branded items of clothing to be, well, kind of morbid on little children.
 And while this is only a piece of advice from an individual you don’t know, do think about it.

 - Age: 2-92.
 A trip.
 Expose them from an earliest age to other cultures, teach them how to form bonds with other people, socialize, etc. There are various organizations that organize sports camps, gatherings or tours for kids.
 These are great gifts, and will definitely prove useful and beneficial to the child’s emotional and social growth one day.

 If you want to make sure that a child receives and learns a set of values you hold dear, gift accordingly.
 Don’t buy them expendable things, things that have no educational or entertainment (the latter warrants a post of its own, for it is quite difficult to gauge what kind of entertainment a child should be receiving) value, or things that are too expensive.
 They are kids, they grow up, they will outgrow the pair of Nikes that you think look cute now.

 We’ve come to the end of this list, and we hope we’ve given you some great ideas on what to buy and what not to buy for a child.
-Our team delights in the fact that we may have helped you pick out the perfect present, and if not, we apologize with a “Deal of The Week” Heavenly Chocolate Gift Box.
-Yes, we are subtle that way.

 Here’s to great gifts and a great day!